learningequality/kolibri-docs/docs/coach/lessons.rst

       :alt:

 3. Select the class to which you wish to copy the lesson to.
-4. If the destination class has more than one group, select **Entire class** or the group(s) of learners to whom you wish to assign the lesson.
+4. Select the entire class, groups or inidividual learners to whom you wish to assign the lesson.
 5. Click :guilabel:`COPY` to confirm, or :guilabel:`CANCEL` to exit without change.

 If the lesson is copied to another group in the same class, it will appear in the **Lessons** tab as the *Copy of...*.
 Follow the steps in the next heading to rename it.